OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- make animation time independent of compute / render time -> keep "the last time world evolution was rendered" in worldEvolution to not make deadlines based on current time
+- make inter-level animation time independent of compute / render time -> keep "the last time world evolution was rendered" in worldEvolution to not make deadlines based on current time

 - some evolutions don't use the timing aspect as another evolution times them.